Matthias Shepler: Career

-Shepler was elected as a Democrat to the Twenty-fifth Congress (March 4, 1837 – March 3, 1839).
+Shepler was elected as a Democrat to the Twenty-fifth Congress (March 4, 1837 – March 3, 1839), defeating Whig candidate Samuel Quinby.
 He served as chairman of the Committee on Revisal and Unfinished Business (Twenty-fifth Congress).

-Death

-He declined to be a candidate for renomination in 1838.
+Shepler declined to be a candidate for renomination in 1838.

+Personal life

+Shepler married Elizabeth Retan in 1816.
+They had one son, John R. Shepler married Elizabeth Bechtel.
+They had six children.
+His wife died in 1837.
+He married Sarah (née Sherman) Linerade, widow of Otho Linerade and daughter of John Sherman.
+They had no children.
+He was a member of the Church of the United Brethren in Christ.

-He moved to Navarre, Ohio, in 1860, where he died April 7, 1863.
+Shepler moved to Navarre, Ohio, in 1860.
+He died on April 7, 1863, in Navarre.
 He was interred in Shepler Church Cemetery, near Navarre.

-Family life

-Shepler was married three times, first in 1816.
-He had seven children.
-He was a member of the Church of the United Brethren in Christ.